LawG4/Scuffedcraft/README.md

 ### Patch notes

 #### **0.0.2** *in progress*
+- Restructure the makefile, firstly to make it easier to understand.
+Secondly so I can understand the build process better as I was relying on a Grrlib template.
 - Supplying bash scripts to init the repo
 - Automatically generate a texture atlas for the standard blocks